UsedToBe97/mac-network-pytorch/README.md

 Forked from [rosinality/mac-network-pytorch](https://github.com/rosinality/mac-network-pytorch) which is based on  [Memory, Attention and Composition (MAC) Network for CLEVR from Compositional Attention Networks for Machine Reasoning](https://arxiv.org/abs/1803.03067).

-This fork fixes some of the problems in the rosinality's implementation, such as adding two missing projections, and the addition of gradient clipping and a LR scheduler.
+This fork is born after observing that existing pytorch implementations were performing weel below what they should according to the paper and the oficial tensorflow implementation.
+Following the later the changes done to the implementation this repository was forked from are:

+1. Fixed dropout values (for each of now multiple dropout sectors).
+1. Fixed LSTM dimensions.
+1. Fixed bidirectional RNN question vector.
+1. Added dropout to convolutional layers.
+1. Fixed weight initializations.
+1. Added missing controlUnit projection.
+1. Added two missing projections to readUnit.
+1. Removed unnecesary projection in writeUnit.
+1. Doubled layers in classifier_out.
+1. Many more things I forgot to write here...

-It also cleans up the code and makes it more easily modified by further separating the model into components and using [yacs](https://github.com/rbgirshick/yacs) for all configuration parameters.
+This implementation also cleans up the code and makes it more easily modified by further separating the model into components, using pytorch 1.0's `device`, and using [yacs](https://github.com/rbgirshick/yacs) for all configuration parameters.

 ### 1. Install requirements